Wigner function for the orientation state

-{{\em Conclusions.{\emdash}\/}}In summary, a quantum phase space representation has been introduced for the rotation dynamics of rigid bodies.
+In summary, a quantum phase space representation has been introduced for the rotation dynamics of rigid bodies.
 Based on the natural canonical variables, i.e. the Euler angles and the associated angular momentum projections, it inherits all the relevant properties of the standard Wigner function.
 This includes its interpretation as a quasi-probability distribution with correct marginals, its agreement with the Weyl correspondence rule and with the semiclassical limit.
-Providing an appropriate and intuitive framework for discussing quantum effects in the rotational motion, we expect it to find applications in molecular physics and beyond.
+It provides an appropriate and intuitive framework for discussing quantum effects in the rotational motion, and we expect it to find applications in molecular physics \cite{stapelfeldt2003}, in quantum state reconstruction \cite{schmied2011}, and beyond.